 Now, let’s move up a slight notch in criminal sophistication to what I would call a “reputational” threat against someone.
 “Give me five thousand dollars or I’ll show your wife and daughter the photos I have of you in the sack with your secretary last year.”
 No physical threat but I get five thousand dollars I didn’t have to work very hard for: you hang on (at least for a while) to what you already had, your good reputation and the affection of your wife and daughter.

 These examples are of individuals at work, but “give me or else…” also works well as a group exercise – protection rackets, for example.
-You make regular monthly payments to some churlish local gangster who in exchange does not let any of her associates burn down your family store.
-Again, a nice, easy deal for her; for you, one more business expense, one you cannot even write off.
+You make regular monthly payments to some churlish local gangster who in exchange does not let any of his associates burn down your family store.
+Again, a nice, easy deal for him; for you, one more business expense, one you cannot even write off.